Ben-401/lab-401/install_ubuntu.md

 Connect to the internet

 Start an x-term (command line interface)
 	the top icon on the left hand side is 'search'.
-Do a search and type "xterm".
+Do a search and type "term".
-	The search results will find a number of programs, choose "xterm".
+	The search results will find a number of programs, choose "Terminal".

 Update/upgrade
 	in the xterm window, type/perform the following commands: